Watch It (Australian Playhouse): Production

 Designer Douglas Smith hired $3,500 worth of watches and clocks.
 It was reportedly Ed Devereaux's first comedy.

 Reception

 The Age TV critic said the plot "was rather thin... yet the story had its moments and a dialogue that sparked and entertained.
 It was even good fun.
 I should rate it as one of the best in the series."

+Filmink said "There are fun moments, superb production design with all those watches."